An adult deer eats between 4 and 8 pounds of food per day, and isn't picky.

 Plants less palatable to deer include trees such as birch, flowering pear, goldenrain, serviceberry and stewartia; evergreens such as boxwood, falsecypress, nandina, mahonia and most spruce; shrubs such as bayberry, caryopteris, abelia, spirea, Virginia sweetspire and St. Johnswort; and perennial flowers such as amsonia, bleeding heart, catmint, coreopsis, ferns, goldenrod, iris, salvia and yarrow.
 However, deer get less picky as they get hungrier, so keep in mind that even so no plants are truly deer-resistant.

-Deer and animal repellants
+Deer and animal repellents

-Numerous commercial spray and granular repellants are available in garden centers.
+Numerous commercial spray and granular repellents are available in garden centers.
 Most contain smells that deer find repulsive (rotten eggs and garlic are two common ones) or tastes that ruin the flavor of your azaleas.

 Home gardeners also often whip up their own concoctions, using ingredients such as bloodmeal, ammonia, garlic, hot pepper sauce and eggs.
 One recipe suggested by the Humane Society of the United States involves mixing 4 eggs, 2 ounces of hot pepper sauce and 2 ounces of chopped garlic into 1 quart of water, then straining it and spraying it on targeted plants.
 Other gardeners employ hanging bags of bloodmeal, bars of deodorant soap and bags of human or dog hair.